meteor/meteor/v3-docs/v3-migration-docs/typescript/meteor-types.md

 meteor add zodern:types
 ```

-Also, in order to get types for Meteor core packages working in your IDE you need to have a valid `tsconfig.json` file in your project root including the following:
+Also, to get types for Meteor core packages working in your IDE, you need to have a valid `tsconfig.json` file in your project root, including the following:

 ```json
 {